 - Remember to apply your sunscreen if you go out 🙂

-So that was the case where you use pure witch hazel as a toner.
+So that was the case where you use pure witch hazel for face as a toner.

 But if you want to add some more power to this, you could try to make your homemade antiaging toner recipe with vitamin C and aloe vera.